 When a licence is granted, the geneos component will enable the relevant functionality, and when the licence is revoked the geneos component will disable the relevant functionality.

 The licence daemon can run in one of two modes; ENFORCING or MONITORING.

 In ENFORCING mode the licence daemon will only grant licences if there are sufficient unused licences of the to match the request.

 In MONITORING mode the licence daemon will always grant the request.
 This mode is used to monitor the licences being used rather than to lock a site down to an exact number of licences.

 The mode of the licence daemon is controlled by a setting in the licence file obtained from ITRS.

 Once the licence daemon is running, you can see reports on the usage and availability of licences.
-These views can be seen via a gateway using the Licence Usage gateway plugin and by going to the web page that will be served up by the licence daemon (see section Monitoring).
-The licence daemon also provides a pair of CSV files, one containing the summary of licence usage, while the other contains a detailed breakdown of the licence usage. (see section Reporting).
+These views can be seen via a Gateway using the Licence Usage Gateway plugin and by going to the web page that will be served up by the licence daemon (see Monitoring).
+The licence daemon also provides a pair of CSV files, one containing the summary of licence usage, while the other contains a detailed breakdown of the licence usage (see Reporting).